20 in 20 Infrastructure Challenge | 2019

 City of New Westminster - Improved Wayfinding (22nd Street Station)

 City of New Westminster - Patching (Second Street south of 6th Avenue)

 City of New Westminster - Replaced Baffle Gate with Single Bollard (Brunette Fraser Greenway at Braid Station)

 City of Richmond - New Bicycle Signage (WB Lansdowne Road at Minoru Boulevard)

 City of Richmond - Re-Painted Bike Lane & Bike Stencil (Minoru Boulevard NB between Granville and Westminster Highway)

-City of Richmond - Bollards Removed (Imperial Landing Path at Railway Avenue)
+City of Richmond - Bollard Removed (Imperial Landing Path at Moncton St)